About the Photographer

 Diana Linsley

-I have always been a traveler; I love a good road trip.
-This was instilled in me as a child, riding in the back of the Ford Galaxy station wagon.
-My father felt travel was an educational experience.
-I totally agree.
-Travel and exploration are widening and humbling experiences.
+Diana Linsley has always been a traveler; loving a good road trip.
+This was instilled in her as a child, riding in the back of the Ford Galaxy station wagon.
+Her father felt travel was an educational experience.
+Linsley is in total agreement.
+She feels travel and exploration are widening and humbling experiences.

-This has been my observation while photographing Missouri.
-Many of the locations in this book were unknown to me at the start of this project.
+This has been her observation while photographing Missouri.
+Many of the locations in this book were unknown to her at the start of this project.
 But the journey through the diverse terrain of the state as the seasons changed was an incredible experience.
-I totally enjoyed traveling through the backroads and the countryside.
+She totally enjoyed traveling through the backroads and the countryside.

-I have been a professional photographer for more than 40 years.
-I have worked in several environments.
+Linsley has been a professional photographer for more than 40 years.
+She has worked in several environments.
 This includes healthcare, public relations, for news and corporate publications and for many years as a photojournalist.
-I served an internship with The Alton Telegraph.
-I retired from The Webster Kirkwood Times in 2020 after more than 20 years.
-I have earned awards from the Georgia and Missouri Press Associations’; IFPA (International Free Paper Association) and a TAM award
+She served an internship with The Alton Telegraph.
+Retiring from The Webster Kirkwood Times in 2020 after more than 20 years.
+She has earned awards from the Georgia and Missouri Press Associations’; IFPA (International Free Paper Association) and a TAM award.

-In the city I find comfort in capturing the area gardens and wildflowers in my own backyard.
-I have a strong belief in the power of observation.
-My goal is to capture the light and feeling of any scene.
-I am inspired to capture the magic of a moment.
+In the city She finds comfort in capturing the area gardens and wildflowers in her own backyard.
+Linsley has a strong belief in the power of observation.
+The goal is to capture the light and feeling of any scene.
+She is inspired to capture the magic of a moment.

 Photojournalist are taught to tell a story.
-As a nature photographer I hope to tell the story of the beauty of the world around us.
-As a traveler I am inspired to focus on and document small pieces of history.
-I have been fortunate to have visited all 50 states as well as a few other parts of the world.
-One of the highlights was to revisit Route 66 as I did in the back of that Ford Galaxy.
+As a nature photographer Linsley hopes to tell the story of the beauty of the world around us.
+As a traveler She is inspired to focus on and document small pieces of history.
+She has been fortunate to have visited all 50 states as well as a few other parts of the world.
+One of the highlights was to revisit Route 66 as she did in the back of that Ford Galaxy.

-I have work displayed in numerous art galleries throughout Missouri & Illinois.
-I also have images for purchase on https://www.linsleyphotostl.com/
+Her work is displayed in numerous art galleries throughout Missouri & Illinois.
+Images are for purchase on https://www.linsleyphotostl.com/

 Photo by Ursula Ruhl